 Where to Stay in Kelowna, BC

 Kelowna International Hostel – This is easily your best budget option.
-This hostel is centrally located and although it not fancy, it’s only $90 CAD for a private room or only $33 CAD for a bunk.
+This hostel is centrally located and although it’s not fancy, it’s only $90 CAD for a private room or only $33 CAD for a bunk.
 You can make your own free pancakes every morning and they have fun weekly events like Tuesday pasta night!
-It’s also reviewed as a clean hostel with friendly staff.
+It’s also highly rated as a clean hostel with friendly staff.
 You can book a room on Hostelworld.com here.

 Samesun Kelowna – The last decent budget hotel around $100 CAD for a private room.
 There are also dorm rooms avaliable for about $35 CAD.
 The reviews are really good and the property is quite modern.
 The location is perfect if you want to be close to downtown and they include a free breakfast.
 You can easily book a room on either Hostelworld.com or Booking.com.

-Delta hotels – This is the best high-budget hotel in Kelowna.
-It does come at a hefty price of $420 a night but it’s superbly located.
+Delta Hotels Grand Okanagan Resort – This is the best high-budget hotel in Kelowna.
+It does come at a hefty price of $420 CAD a night but it’s superbly located.
 It has both an indoor and outdoor pool as well as an onsite casino!
 If you can afford it, treat yourself!

 For more info, check out our blog about where to stay in Kelowna, BC!

 We never travel without travel insurance!
 We’ve had a few instances during our travels when one of us has ended up in the hospital, and travel insurance has saved us thousands of dollars over the years!

 SafetyWing is our go-to insurance, we both have policies with them whenever we travel.

 They offer travel medical insurance that’s super affordable (only $45 USD per 4 weeks!)The only thing to note is that the insurance must be purchased once you’ve left your home country – we typically buy it as soon as we land at the airport.